Fixed election dates in Canada: Federal

-This situation was illustrated by the dissolution of parliament at Prime Minister Harper's request on September 7, 2008.
-This led Democracy Watch to initiate proceedings in federal court against the Crown-in-Council, the Prime Minister of Canada, and the Governor General of Canada, challenging the decision to call an election prior to the fixed election date.
-Judge Michel M. J. Shore dismissed the matter, saying the applicants who launched the suit "do not demonstrate a proper understanding of the separation of powers," since "[t]he remedy for the applicant's contention is not for the Federal Court to decide, but rather one of the count of the ballot box".
+This was illustrated by the dissolution of parliament at Harper's request on September 7, 2008, which led Democracy Watch to initiate proceedings in federal court against the Prime Minister, the Governor in Council, the Governor General, and the Attorney General of Canada, challenging the decision to call an election prior to the fixed election date.
+Judge Michel M.J.
+Shore dismissed the matter, saying the applicants "do not demonstrate a proper understanding of the separation of powers," since "the remedy for the applicant's contention is not for the Federal Court to decide, but, rather, one of the count of the ballot box".
 The court effectively found that the fixed election dates were not binding on the prime minister or legally enforceable by the courts.

-With elections being held in October 2008 (after an early election call) and May 2011 (after a vote of non-confidence on a contempt of Parliament motion), the 41st parliament was the first to reach its maximum life under the revised law.
+With elections being held in October, 2008 (after an early election call), and May, 2011 (after a vote of non-confidence on a contempt of Parliament motion), the 41st parliament was the first to reach its maximum life under the revised law.

-The laws enabling fixed election dates, both federally and in the provinces and territories, are established by simple majority votes, and so any fixed election date could similarly be extended or abolished by another majority vote by the applicable Parliament or legislative assembly.
-However, they would not have authority to override the constitutional 5-year limit; the notwithstanding clause does not apply to Sections 3, 4 or 5 of the Charter which govern these processes.

 Provincial

 Alberta

 The Legislature of Alberta, under a Progressive Conservative majority government, passed the Election Amendment Act, 2011, on December 8, 2011.
 It provided that a general election would be held between March 1 and May 31, 2012, and after that, in the same three-month period in the fourth calendar year after a general election.
-Further amendments enacted by Jason Kenney's United Conservative government in 2021 eliminated the 3 month period and fixed the precise date of the election on the last Monday of May.
+Amendments enacted by Jason Kenney's United Conservative government in 2021 eliminated the three-month period and fixed the date of the election on the last Monday of May.
+Further amendments enacted by Danielle Smith's UCP government in 2024 fixed the date of the election on the third Monday in October.